Agoric/documentation/main/getting-started/ertp-introduction.md

 as its argument.
 It first checks that the `payment` is genuine and the same asset kind as the `purse` (any individual `purse` or `payment` can only hold one kind of asset, which is set on their creation.
-So a `purse` might hold `Quatloos`, meaning it couldn't hold `Moola` or any other non-Qualoo asset).
+So a `purse` might hold Quatloos, meaning it couldn't hold Moola or any other non-Quatloo asset).
 Note: Quatloos and Moola are both imaginary currencies.

 If everything passes the checks, the asset moves from the `payment` to